-1. Create a proxy:
+1. Create an instance of the PersonRepository class:

 '''

-var proxy = new PersonServiceClient();
+var repository = new PeopleRepository();

 '''

-2. Hook up the service Completed event handler / callback.
+2. Hook up the repository Completed event handler / callback.
 We'll let VisualStudio create the reference and stub for us.
-First, type the "proxy.GetPeopleCompleted +=".
+First, type "repository.GetPeopleCompleted +=".
 Visual Studio IntelliSense will offer to create a new event handler.
 If you press Tab twice, it will add the reference and generate the stub.
 Here's what we end up with: